dylanfit/MAX-Macro/README.md

+huge cred to dully176 for helping in the creation of this program
 # MAX-Macro

 !!! it is highly recommended to use bloxstrap with a custom, easily readable font that is compatible with OCR.
 I know that Arial works 100%. !!! (the default MA:X font WILL cause misreads)